Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

-Mile Stone Project One.
-Mock Sports Injury Clinic Website One or two paragraphs providing an overview of your project.
+# Mile Stone Project One.
+Mock Sports Injury Clinic Website
+One or two paragraphs providing an overview of your project.

 Essentially, this part is your sales pitch.

-UX
+## UX

-Features
+## Features

-1.Existing Features
+1. Existing Features

 2. Features Left to Implement

-Technologies Used
+## Technologies Used
 1. BootStrap
 2. Balsamiq wireframes
+3. Fontawesome
+4. Google Font
+5. Gitpod
+6. Shuttershock
+7. w3schools.com

-Deployment
+## Deployment

-Credits
+## Credits
 1. content
 2. Media
-3.Acknowledgements
+3. Acknowledgements